GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

 - You can delete the Cloud Scheduler job on the [**Cloud Scheduler** page](https://console.cloud.google.com/cloudscheduler) in the Cloud Console.

-- You can delete the Cloud Pub/Sub topic and associated subscriptions on the [**Pub/Sub** page](https://console.cloud.google.com/cloudpubsub/topic/list) of the
+- You can delete the Cloud Function on the [**Cloud Functions** page](https://console.cloud.google.com/functions) in the Cloud Console.
-  Cloud Console.